manasa7958/Projects/ps4b/Readme-ps4.md

 ### Issues
 I had issues with my Makefile.
 I was able to run my program on my personal terminal but the Gradescope autograder was not able to find Sokoban.a.
 This is because I did not write Sokoban.a in the project root and instead had it inside the build/ subdirectory.
 However, with a bit of trial and error I was able to fix it.
 I also had some trouble with my draw function as I struggled with the placement of the ground tiles.
 Initially the player did not have the ground background but when I tried fixing that I added the background to the entire screen while in the correct output the ground should not be under the gray walls.
 So I had to rewrite my if-else statement inside of the draw function a couple of times before I was able to render the correct output.

 In part B I particularly struggled with creating the Missing Symbol Test.
 In addition to problems with the test, I also had memory allocation problems that caused all new tests in the actual Sokoban assignment to fail.
-In order to fix this I had to change the memory allocation
+In order to fix this I had to change the memory allocation and access.
+I initially had the board stored as a vector string which was most likely the reason memory was violated inside of the isWon() funtion and the reset() function.
+In order to rectify this problem I changed the vecyor string to use the grid vector instead.

 ### Extra Credit
 Anything special you did.
 This is required to earn bonus points.